 How much do you charge for postage?

-We charge a subsidised shipping fee of £3.95 per parcel of up to 18 litres.
+We charge a subsidised shipping fee of £4.95 per parcel of up to 18 litres, with free delivery available on orders over £45.
 Full Delivery Info can be found here.

 Where do you deliver to?